JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_MultiSamples.md

 ### Build reference genome dictionary (optional)

-Note that before using function `scRNA_GenerateBAM.scRNA_GenerateSyntheticRead_MultiSample`, please create the reference dictionary for the reference genome with function `CreateSequenceDictionary` using software Picard and make sure that the output *.dict* files are within the same directory to *`referenceGenome_name`.fa*. **For this tutorial, no dictionary building is needed since we have built for chr1.fa in reference.genome.chr1.tar.gz**.
+Note that before using function `scRNA_GenerateBAM.scRNA_GenerateSyntheticRead_MultiSample`, please create the reference dictionary for the reference genome with function `CreateSequenceDictionary` using software Picard and make sure that the output *.dict* files are within the same directory to *`referenceGenome_name`.fa*.

+**Note**: For this tutorial, no dictionary building is needed since we have built for *chr1.fa* in *reference.genome.chr1.tar.gz*.
+The following code chunk is using **bash commands**.

 ```{code-block} console
 $ cd /home/users/example/refgenome_dir # may use users' own path